 If you are new to the world of studio film or photography, you should have some knowledge of light sources as well as the general equipment you will need.
+It’s good to know how studio lighting works, particularly when having a sagaponack home theater installation in your home.
 Below, we will provide some basic knowledge of studio lighting that will help you get started on your way to becoming a proper studio photographer.

 Types of Studio Lighting Sources